maximwebb/Ruina/README.md

 # Ruina
-A 3D game engine, for experimenting with 3D graphics.
-The engine runs on OpenGL,
+Ruina is a 3D game engine, written in OpenGL, for experimenting with graphics.

 ## Creating and running tests